-I am Posta di Crose Bastarda (Bastard Cross Guard) related to Posta di Vera Crose.
+I am Posta di Croce Bastarda (Bastard Cross Guard) related to Posta di Vera Croce.
 What it can do, I want to do.
 I make a good cover, and thrusts and cuts.
 Habitually, I always dodge the blows by stepping off the line.
 And my blows are my greatest asset.

-As the master clearly points out, Posta di Crose Bastarda and Posta di Vera Crose are variants of each other.
+As the master clearly points out, Posta di Croce Bastarda and Posta di Vera Croce are variants of each other.
 Although shown here as a foward weighted stance, it is equally effective when rear weighted.

 Posta Sagittaria (Archers Guard) is the name I am called by.
 I give great thrusts while passing off the line.
 And if I come against the blow or edge, I make a good cover and immediately strike with my counter.
 This is my art in which I do not vary.